-Note: Current members of the CAAA Board, Committee Chairs, Editors, members of the L.S.
-Rosen, George Baxter and Haim Falk Awards Committees and members of the Nominating Committee are ineligible to receive this award.
+Current members of the CAAA Board, Committee Chairs, members of the L.S.
+Rosen, George Baxter, Haim Falk, and Howard Teall Awards Committees and members of the Nominating Committee are ineligible to receive this award.

 - a curriculum vitae for the nominee;

 - a list of at least three persons considered to be thoroughly familiar with the nominee's career;

 - and a brief statement describing how the nominee meets the general award criteria.